 Is going for a walk ever really about the walking?
-Head out with your squad to feel the sun on your back and have a good long chat with the help of Mapland’s detailed park maps for Cleland Conservation Park, Deep Creek Conservation Park or the Heysen or Yurebilla Trail.
+Head out with your squad to feel the sun on your back and have a good long chat with the help of Mapland’s detailed park maps for Cleland National Park, Deep Creek National Park or the Heysen or Yurebilla Trail.

 Maps are sold at the Department for Environment and Water’s customer service centre on the ground floor of 81-95 Waymouth St, Adelaide, which is open from Monday to Friday, 9am to 5pm.